PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What are you going to do?"

 "What am I going to do?"
 Boltac thought hard.
-Set his jaw, narrowed his eyes and then passed out.
+Set his jaw, narrowed his eyes and then fell dead asleep.